-Check quick revision notes for CBSE Class 10 Science Chapter 3 - Metals And Non-metals here for the upcoming Board Exam 2021.
-These notes have been prepared entirely according to the revised syllabus of CBSE Class 10 Science.
+Check quick revision notes for CBSE Class 10 Science Chapter 3 - Metals And Non-metals are prepared by subject experts.
+These notes have been prepared entirely according to the latest syllabus of CBSE Class 10 Science for new academic session 2021-2022.
 You may revise the whole chapter in a very short time.
 You may also attempt the questions given at the end of the notes for a quick self-assessment.

 Revision Notes for CBSE Class 10 Science Notes for Chapter 3 Metals And Non-metals:

 Physical Properties of Metals

 (i) They are lustrous, i.e., they have a shiny surface.

 (ii) All metals are solids except mercury which is liquid at room temperature.